Technical description of main components

 Compression chiller (CC)

 Compression chillers are modeled as compression heat pumps.
-The produced waste heat, at a higher temperature then the cooling demand, can be removed from the system by a generic bounded sink.
+The produced waste heat, at a higher temperature then the cooling demand, can be removed from the system by a generic flexible sink.

 Absorption/adsorption chiller (AAC)